hapax/hapax.github.io/assets/reality.md

 This little observation carried the seed for the most productive year anyone has ever had in recorded history.
-In 1666, the lazy student invented Newtonian mechanics in order to explain how the apple started and stopped moving, the law of gravitation to explain why the apple moved in the first place, and why it was drawn towards the centre of the earth, and then, to help solve some of the math problems that cropped up, he invented calculus.
+In 1666, the lazy student invented Newtonian mechanics in order to explain how the apple started and stopped moving, the law of gravitation to explain why it was drawn towards the centre of the earth, and then an entirely new branch of mathematics called calculus, to help solve some of the math problems that cropped up.
 Now, Newton was smarter than the average bear, but that's not the point.
 The point is that, in order to do any of that, he first needed to ask the simple question: why does the apple fall?
 And then he needed to admit that he didn't understand the